The Guided Fate Paradox Review

 I found traversing across the randomly generated environments to be troublesome.
 I've wasted countless turns simply trying to turn and face an enemy.
 Any time a direction on the d-pad is touched, your character will move, but to turn and face a new direction you must hold down a button first.
 It feels a bit clumsy and counterintuitive.

-Hopefully you aren’t overly attached to your equipment, as items acquired in one dungeon don’t carry over into the next.
-Levels aren’t permanent either, as they will reset when reaching the conclusion of a dungeon.
-You aren’t left with nothing however, as you will gain additional attributes to your stats that are permanent.
-Just like in the item-world of modern Disgaea titles, equipment gain experience, when maxed it is converted into a tile in the Divinigram providing permanent stat boosts.
+Hopefully, you aren't overly attached to your equipment, as items acquired in one dungeon don't carry over into the next.
+Levels aren't permanent either, as they will reset when reaching the conclusion of a dungeon.
+You aren't left with nothing, however, as you will gain additional attributes to your stats that are permanent.
+Just like in the item-world of modern Disgaea titles, equipment gains experience, and when maxed, it is converted into a tile in the Divinigram providing permanent stat boosts.

-Disappointingly, the sharp visuals from D2: A Brighter Darkness are no where to be seen, as sprites have noticeable lacking animations and an overall low-res appearance.
+Disappointingly, the sharp visuals from Disgaea D2: A Brighter Darkness are nowhere to be seen, as sprites have noticeably lacking animations and an overall low-res appearance.

 Simply Put

 A unique entry into the roguelike genre, The Guided Fate Paradox is punishing, with complex controls and a difficulty that requires you to sink countless hours attempting to complete the same mission numerous times.
-While the narrative is linear, the clever dialogue and unique nature to the story is well worth the grind.
+While the narrative is linear, the clever dialogue and unique nature of the story are well worth the grind.

 Note: The Guided Fate Paradox was reviewed on PlayStation 3.
 A digital copy of the game was provided by the publisher/developer.